-Presumably all too conscious of the song’s simplicity–or maybe just preparing for a 12″ mix that would never happen–Prince appended another minute and a half or so to mix up the formula, labeled on most bootlegs as “Turn It Up #2.”
-This “extended” section doesn’t add anything essential to the song, necessarily; it’s more like a cooldown, telegraphed by Prince’s self-command “Now turn it down!”
+Presumably all too aware of the song’s simplicity–or maybe just preparing for a 12″ mix that would never happen–Prince later appended another minute and a half or so to mix up the formula, labeled on most bootlegs as “Turn It Up #2.”
+This “extended” section doesn’t necessarily add anything essential to the song; it’s more like a cooldown, telegraphed by Prince’s self-command “Now turn it down!”
 A few snatches of relaxed guitar soloing melt into a new, vamping synth line and “Oh, ditty-whop” backing vocals–a contented, post-coital sigh.
 But Prince can’t resist a final display of stamina: building the song back to its original riff one last time before dropping it abruptly, leaving only a treated Linn beat that resembles a funky dripping faucet.

 Like many of the “orphan” songs Prince recorded in Los Angeles that January, “Turn It Up” bounced between a few concurrent projects.
 In his liner notes for 1999 Super Deluxe, Tudahl confirms that the song was considered for What Time is It?, though a version with Morris Day’s vocals doesn’t appear to exist; a shame, since its relatively undemanding vocal melody (complete with a spoken-word breakdown!) would have made at least as strong a Time number as “Onedayi’mgonnabesomebody.”
 “Turn It Up” was also reportedly in strong consideration for the album that would become 1999: according to a tweet by former associate Jeremiah Freed (better known by his nom de podcast Dr. Funkenberry), Prince had at one point even planned to release it as the album’s lead single.